datamaniac03/-Project-1-2-Classification-of-Accidents-in-R/README.md

 iv.
 Maximum Entropy.

 4. Next the results were concluded using the Confusion Matrix, with which we get the accuracy, precision, recall and F score.
 Moreover ROC is also built in each case.

+#  Honest Flaw in the Approach

+Since, I was a newbie at that time, I didn't know anything about Word2Vec or ngram. etc topics or parameter tuning of classifiers, the accuracy was not high.